The Celebrity Personal Assistant Network

 YOUR CART

-Perhaps you are a personal assistant that just got hired on to work for a wealthy family and you're new to the vernacular of this business.
+Perhaps you are a personal assistant that just got hired to work for a wealthy person, and you're new to the vernacular of this business.
 If so, here are some terms you should be familiar with:

-Ultra-high Net Worth (UHNW): This definition is a little ambiguous, but usually means that someone has a net worth in the tens of millions of dollars.
+This definition is a little ambiguous, but usually means that someone has a net worth between five and 30 million.
+Some people consider UHNW at $30 million, but not everyone agrees on this concept.

-1. I am going to apply for a job working for a high-net-worth family.
+1. I am going to apply for a job working for a high-net-worth individual.

 2. One day I hope to have a high net worth.